 To reach Dr. Nick Abraham, email him at email@example.com

-Dr. Nick sits with Whitney to discuss anger and how it is actually a secondary emotion.
+Dr. Nick sits with Whitney to discuss narcissism, and why all of us possess at least a little of it.

 Dr. Nick sits with Whitney Vann to talk about optimism and what it takes to remain optimistic through the hardest times in life.